North Sea Radio Orchestra: 2009–2010: Selective gigging, Arch Garrison, Vernon Elliott and Leader of the Starry Skies

-Following the release of Birds, NSRO appearances and activity became rarer, partly due to Craig Fortnam's concentration on a smaller-scale project called Arch Garrison, the live line-up of which also featured Sharron Fortnam and James Larcombe.
+Following the release of Birds, NSRO appearances and activity became rarer, partly due to Craig Fortnam's concentration on a smaller-scale project called Arch Garrison, the live line-up of which also featured James Larcombe.
 (The project's debut album was released on Double Six/Domino Records in February 2010.)

 Despite this, North Sea Radio Orchestra performed several concerts in 2009.
 On 29 May they performed a free concert in Brixton Library, London, as part of Lambeth Readers and Writers Festival.
 On 11 July they performed at the 'Les Tombees de la Nuit' Festival in the Opera House in Rennes, Brittany.
 On 22 October they played at the Union Chapel, London, as part of the Marginalise Concert Series organised by the Arctic Circle label, performing the music of one of their leading influences, Vernon Elliot (arranged by Craig Fortnam and fellow composer Laura Rossi).
 The playlist featured music from the animated television series The Clangers, Ivor the Engine and Pogles Wood.

 In December 2010, an NSRO cover version of the Cardiacs song "March" appeared on Leader of the Starry Skies: A Tribute To Tim Smith, Songbook 1, a fundraising compilation album to benefit the hospitalised Cardiacs leader Tim Smith.